Sunday, November 8th, 2020, 3pm San Antonio Botanical Garden

 Sunday, March 7th, 2021, 3pm San Antonio Botanical Garden

 Picturesque landscapes, fantastical imagery, and stunning beauty weave this nature-themed program together.
 The nuance and sensuousness of Mallarme’s poetry comes to life in Debussy’s Prelude, and Symphony Viva Concertmaster Eric Siu joins the orchestra in Vaughan-Williams’s ravishing work The Lark Ascending.
 The concert concludes with one of Beethoven’s most beloved and recognizable symphonies, an elegant, whimsical, and powerful tribute to nature.

 Debussy: Prelude to the Afternoon of a Faun Vaughan-Williams: The Lark Ascending Eric Siu, violin Beethoven: Symphony No. 6 in F Major (“Pastoral”)

 A celebration like no other, with music to match!
 “The Waltz King” Johann Strauss Jr.’s celebrated and endearing operetta Die Fledermaus (“The Bat”) boasts one of the most famous and tuneful overtures of its kind.
-Pianist Carolyn True joins Viva for Beethoven’s monumental fifth piano concerto, and our season concludes with Respighi’s stunningly beautifully and epically hair-raising tone poem Pines of Rome, a set of four vignettes of the famed Italian city.
+Viva's Principal Oboist Erin Webber joins the orchestra for Mozart's Oboe Concerto, and the season concludes with Respighi’s stunningly beautifully and epically hair-raising tone poem Pines of Rome, a set of four vignettes of the famed Italian city.

-J. Strauss: Overture to Die Fledermaus Beethoven: Piano Concerto No. 5 in Eb Major (“Emperor”) Respighi: Pines of Rome
+J. Strauss: Overture to Die Fledermaus Mozart: Concerto for Oboe and Orchestra in C Major, K. 314 Respighi: Pines of Rome